Skerwe/logstarbook/source/java/README.md

 ### Prerequisites

-You will need Java 11 or higher installed and configured on your system PATH.
+- You will need Java 11 installed and configured on your system PATH.
   It's best to use the [OpenJDK][openjdk], Windows users can get binaries from [AdoptOpenJDK][adoptopenjdk].
+- Latest [Gradle][gradle]

 ### Installing